cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 # Context Proxy

 In the previous examples, `ctx` was referenced from within the scripts several times.
-This mechanishm provides means for accessing the `ctx` object that is usually accessed when [writing plugins](guide-plugin-creation.html).
+This mechanism provides means for accessing the `ctx` object that is usually accessed when [writing plugins](guide-plugin-creation.html).

 What follows is a description of how calls to the `ctx` executable, translate to the `ctx` object access.

-## Attibute access
+## Attribute access
 {% highlight bash %}
 #! /bin/bash
 ctx bootstrap-context cloudify-agent agent-key-path